RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

     <div class="docs-example">
       <p>image types correspond to numbers; "4" is for MFM images</p>
     </div>
-4. Update the item's transfer status in the Digital Media Log.
-See [Recording Transfers in Digital Media Log](#recording-transfers-in-digital-media-log) for further instruction.
+4. Update the item's transfer status in the Digital Media Log (See [Recording Transfers in Digital Media Log](#recording-transfers-in-digital-media-log) for further instruction.

 ### Imaging with the KryoFlux GUI on the FRED
 1. Open the **kryoflux-ui.jar – Shortcut** on the desktop.